-Each of the headings below is a link to a longer essay that provides additional information.
+Each of the headings below is a link to a longer essay on the Wisconsin PatriotsToolbox website that provides additional information.

 Go to https://myvote.wi.gov/ and click on “Register to Vote.”
 Then enter your name and date of birth.
 Use this site to make sure you are registered at your current home address.
 That same site will also help you find the Municipal Clerk in your area where you can help friends register in person.